 Ever since we released IP-50FX – the first Radio-Aware Disaggregated Cell Site Gateway – in early 2022, our people have engaged with numerous service providers and system integrators in different parts of the world that were looking for open routing solutions.
 Considering the growing adoption rate of DORs among CSPs, the increased interest came as no surprise.
 The value is there, whether you are implementing a new network or expanding an existing network.
 We discussed the benefits in the Rise of the Disaggregated Router blog.

 But here comes the interesting part.
-In these engagements we found out that open routers provide various benefits to different customers, depending on the actual use case rather than a one-size-fits-all pattern.
+In these engagements, we discovered that open routers provide various benefits to different customers, depending on the actual use case rather than a one-size-fits-all pattern.
 Each customer has their own needs and requirements, and open routers usually function as an essential ingredient in an overall solution that addresses them.
-That’s why we thought it would be a good idea to share some of these use cases.
+That’s why we thought sharing some of these use cases would be a good idea.

 OPEN RAN MIDHAUL

-Take for example a greenfield deployment of a cutting-edge Open RAN network.
+Take, for example, a greenfield deployment of a cutting-edge Open RAN network.
 We have been working on this project together with a large system integrator.
-The end customer, a service provider, needed high capacity midhaul connectivity between Central Units (CUs) in a core site and Distribution Units (DUs) in several main sites.
-This is a good example where the Open Transport concept complements Open RAN.
+The end customer, a service provider, needed high-capacity midhaul connectivity between Central Units (CUs) in a core site and Distribution Units (DUs) in several main sites.
+This is a good example of how the Open Transport concept complements Open RAN.
 The solution combines our radio-aware DCSGs and multiband radio systems – microwave and millimeter wave.
 The wireless links exceed expectations and provide capacities ranging from several Gbps up to several tens of Gbps.
 One of the important factors here is the ability of the DCSG to support advanced capabilities such as carrier aggregation, traffic prioritization, redundancy paths, and Segment Routing.

 HIGH CAPACITY LONGHAUL